Sijo: Examples

 This poem was written by Yi Byeonggi (1891–1968), a well-known author who encouraged the creation of sijo.
 His work is often referred to as "gentle".
 This poem, "Orchid", has a traditional moral approach about flowers and is maintained in a modern idiom (Rutt, 260).
-Yi Pyǒnggi was the father of sijo and came up with the three variants consisting of ossijo, sasol, and yon-sijo.
+Yi Pyŏnggi was the father of sijo and came up with the three variants consisting of ossijo, sasol, and yon-sijo.
 He mentioned that sijo should convey modern life by the extension of the structure from the conventional single stanza to two or more.

 Examples

 Sijo, unlike some other East Asian poetic forms, frequently employs metaphors, puns, allusions and similar word play.
 Most poets follow these guidelines very closely although there are longer examples.
-An exemplar is this poem by Yun Seondo (1587–1671) :
+An exemplar is this poem by Yun Sŏndo (1587–1671) :

-Yun Seondo also wrote a famous collection of forty sijo of the changing seasons through the eyes of a fisherman.
+Yun Sŏndo also wrote a famous collection of forty sijo of the changing seasons through the eyes of a fisherman.
 Following is the first verse from the Spring sequence; notice the added refrains in lines 2 and 4.

 Either narrative or thematic, this lyric verse introduces a situation or problem in line 1, development (called a turn) in line 2, and a strong conclusion beginning with a surprise (a twist) in line 3, which resolves tensions or questions raised by the other lines and provides a memorable ending.

 Korean poetry can be traced at least as far back as 17 BC with King Yuri's Song of Yellow Birds but its roots are in earlier Korean culture (op. cit., Rutt, 1998, "Introduction").
 Sijo, Korea's favorite poetic genre, is often traced to Confucian monks of the eleventh century, but its roots, too, are in those earlier forms.
-One of its peaks occurred as late as the 16th and 17th centuries under the Joseon Dynasty.
+One of its peaks occurred as late as the 16th and 17th centuries under the Joseon dynasty.
 One poem of the sijo genre is from the 14th century:

 Sijo is, first and foremost, a song.
 This lyric pattern gained popularity in royal courts amongst the yangban as a vehicle for religious or philosophical expression, but a parallel tradition arose among the commoners.
 Sijo were sung or chanted with musical accompaniment, and this tradition survives.
 The word originally referred only to the music, but it has come to be identified with the lyrics.

-Note: The English adaptations of verses by Yun Seondo and U Tak are by Larry Gross (op. cit.)
+Note: The English adaptations of verses by Yun Sŏndo and U T'ak are by Larry Gross (op. cit.)
 The English adaptation of the verse by Hwang Jin-i is by David R. McCann (op. cit.); Some of the information on the origins of sijo are cited from The Bamboo Grove: An Introduction to Sijo, ed.
 Richard Rutt (U. of Michigan Press, 1998); Kichung Kim's An Introduction to Classical Korean Literature: From Hyangga to P'ansori; and Peter H. Lee.